1. When are the classes?

 - Because of this improvisational aspect, it is essential to learn what is required for the connection between partners.

 - There is more freedom in relationship to the music.
-You could dance on the basic beat, or choose to dance to an irregular rhythm (such as syncopation, triplet, 3-3-2, etc.), on the musical phrase, or on the melody.
+You could dance on the basic beat, or choose to dance to an irregular rhythm or on the melody.
 You can choose to accelerate, decelerate, or take a long pause.

 - There are different techniques depending on the many Argentine Tango styles.
-During your tango journey, you will hear about styles such as Milonguero, Villa Urquiza, Salón, Fantasía (show), Nuevo, and Líquido (Fusion).
+During your tango journey, you will hear about styles such as Milonguero, Villa Urquiza, Salón, and Fantasía (show).

 5. I’m a woman.
 Can I learn to lead?

 Yes!
-Women can lead and men can follow (all of our teachers can dance both roles fluently).
-You can choose which role you’d like to learn.
+Women can lead, and men can follow.
+All of our teachers can dance both roles fluently.

 6. I don’t have a regular dance partner.
 Can I still sign up?